vinitkumar/vinitkumar.github.com/_posts/2013-04-27-new-open-source-projects.md

 comments: false
 ---
 Maintaining and contributing to an Open Source Project is a very important part of a developers life.
-Luckily, i am in a Company that gives me full liberty to contribute and infact we have a Open Source day(Friday) where we could open source reusable components of project we have been working on to the open source audience.
+Luckily, i am in a Company that gives me full liberty to contribute and in fact we have a Open Source day(Friday) where we could open source reusable components of project we have been working on to the open source audience.